“I am dedicated to empowering you to find greater clarity and focus so you can feel comfortable in your own skin.”

 What advice would you give to someone who is hesitant to try therapy?

 I often hear things like, “I don’t want to talk to a stranger” or “I already know what my issues are, but I haven’t felt good in years.”
 The idea of talking about your innermost thoughts and feelings can be scary.
-But think about therapy as an invitation to yourself to enter into a dynamic dialogue with another human who holds space for you without judgement or bias.
-Therapy is where you can let your hair down and be yourself without restriction or censure.
+But think about therapy as an invitation to enter into a dynamic dialogue with another human who holds space for you without judgement or bias.
+Therapy is where you can let your hair down and be yourself without restriction.
 Sometimes a crisis brings you into therapy, and other times the need to receive authentic feedback is the driving force.
-Whatever your reason, this is your opportunity to be seen, heard, and valued.

 What are you most excited about within the evolving mental health landscape?